 7. Is this really going to work for my anxiety?

-a.
-This is an experimental program so it is still in the testing phase, but some prior research indicates it may be able to reduce anxiety.
-Even if you get assigned to a condition that we do not expect to be effective, you will be given the opportunity to complete the training condition that we expect to be most effective after you finish the study.
+This is an experimental program so it is still in the testing phase, but prior research indicates it may be able to reduce feelings of anxiety.
+Even if you are not assigned to the training task condition, you will be given the opportunity to complete it.

-a.
-Yes; anyone that qualifies is welcome to use this program.
-Before you begin, you will be asked a series of questions about your mental health.
-Please let us know that you are already receiving treatment, but you can still participate in this study.
+Yes, anyone that qualifies from the questionnaire is welcome to use this program.
+Before you begin, you will be asked a series of questions about your mental health – please let us know if you are already receiving treatment.

 1. When answering questions (following each of the brief stories), the program keeps telling me that my answer is incorrect.